ruuvi/ruuvi.gateway_esp.c/docs/gateway_configuration/gateway_configuration.md

 ![custom_server_ruuvi_cloud](images/custom_server_ruuvi_cloud.png)

-Or configure to send data to your own server via HTTP/HTTPS (sending to both Ruuvi Cloud and your own server is not supported yet):
+Or configure to send data to your own server via HTTP/HTTPS (you can configure sending to both Ruuvi Cloud and your own server):

 ![custom_server_http](images/custom_server_http.png)